deepcodesoln/tilemap-editor/README.md

 Compile with `jai te.jai`; run `./te` to see the usage instructions.
 You can either load a tileset and blank tilemap or load a previously-exported tilemap.

-**Note:** collision information is not currently exported; tilemap schema is currently subject to change without a corresponding schema version bump.
+**Note:** tilemap schema is currently subject to change without a corresponding schema version bump.

 ## Controls

-- `h`: hide collision on tilemap
+- `ESC`: quit the program (no prompt to save your work!)
-- `m`: switch editor mode between tileset and collision
+- `TAB`: change editor focus between tileset and tilemap
+- `a`: if the editor focus is the tileset, mark the tile under cursor as active for painting; if the editor focus is the tilemap, paint with the active tool
+- `c`: if active tool is tileset painter, change the tileset highlight color;
+  if active tool is collision painter, change the collision highlight color
+- `h, j, k, l`: move tile cursor left, down, up, right
+- `q`: hide collision on tilemap
 - `s`: export the tilemap to the current working directory
-- `t`: switch tool between tile/collision painter and eraser
+- `t`: switch tool between tileset painter and collision painter

-**Tileset Mode**

-- mouse: select tiles from the tileset and paint them on the tilemap
-- `c`: change the tileset highlight color

-**Collision Mode**

-- mouse: mark tiles in the tilemap as collision tiles
-- `c`: change the collision highlight color
+- `x`: if the editor focus is the tileset, set no active tile; if the editor focus is the tilemap, delete the tile (tileset tile or collision, depending on the active tool) under cursor

 # Resources